microfeedback/microfeedback.github.io/content/getting-started/index.md

 Once you have a MicroFeedback backend deployed and a UI component on your site, user feedback will be posted to your issue tracker (e.g., on GitHub or in JIRA).

-MicroFeedback aims to be provide a **no-cost, easily-deployable, and open source solution** for collecting feedback about your website or app.
+MicroFeedback aims to provide a **no-cost, easily-deployable, and open source solution** for collecting feedback about your website or app.

 ## What next?